saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Accessing top level function from Java
 - To invoke a Kotlin top level function from java, use "fileName.functionName(className)"
 - Where fileName is the class file in which the top level functionName resides.
-- clasName is the class instance containing the extension function.
+- className is the class instance containing the extension function.

 ### Interoperatbility with Java7 and 8
 - Kotlin is compatible with Java 6.